Forms of Drive: G5-Pentads

 Function: To enter the unknown to obtain knowledge that may be useful.

-Ignorance or blindness can easily prevent progress.
+Ignorance or blindness can easily prevent responding effectively to a challenge.
 Exploration is therefore a valuable option when a remedy for a painful or dangerous situation is not apparent.
-By willingly inquiring so as to reveal and appreciate essential details, it may become possible to identify weaknesses and opportunities.
+By inquiring so as to reveal and appreciate essential details, it may become possible to identify weaknesses and opportunities.

-The desired effect of exploring is to obtain knowledge that can permit a breakthrough, but the risk is that it will produce nothing and lead to a sense of futility.
+The desired effect of exploring is to obtain knowledge that can permit a breakthrough, while the risk is that it will produce nothing and lead to a sense of futility.

 Mishandling: Exploration can be self-indulgent, wasteful of resources, or